 - Choosing the most appropriate energy sources

-The main sources of energy in the horse's diet are fibre, oil, sugar and starch which is provide largely by cereal grains.
+The main sources of energy in the horse's diet are fibre, oil, sugar and starch (provided largely by cereal grains).
 Protein is not a primary energy source for horses and contrary to popular belief, will not cause or exacerbate excitability.
 High levels of starch and sugar, sometimes referred to as 'quick release' energy sources due to the relative speed at which are they are digested and absorbed into the blood stream, can increase excitability in some horses/ ponies although the reason for this is not fully understood.
 Oil on the other-hand is approximately 2.5 times higher in energy compared to cereals and starch free, providing a sympathetic alternative to mixes and other cereal based feeds.

 - The truth about sugar

 Although high levels of sugar can affect behaviour, compound and fibre feeds contribute very little sugar to the diet, even if they contain molasses.
-Grass on the other hand may contain up to 50% water soluble carbohydrate (sugar + fructan, the storage form of sugar in grass) and the same amount of energy as a racing feed on kilo for kilo basis.
+Grass on the other hand may contain up to 50% water soluble carbohydrate (sugar + fructan, the storage form of sugar in grass) and the same amount of energy as a racing feed on a kilo for kilo basis.
 This considered, turning out on lush pasture may certainly be responsible (at least in part) for putting a spring in your horses step!